dmbarbour/Sirea/README.md

         B (S p ()) (S p ())   -- receives activity
         B (S p ()) (S p Bool) -- monitors activity

 Demand monitors and activity monitors are typically composed into more complex behaviors to track demands and use of resources.
-Demand monitors are also useful as a volatile blackboard for communication between agents, or as a registry for publishing available services or plugins.
+Demand monitors are also useful as a volatile blackboard for communication between agents, or as a registry for publishing available services or plugins (dynamic behaviors).

 Demand monitors have a severe weakness: a large set of demands will tend to be much less stable than any of the contributing signals.
 This is because an update to any constituent signal will require an update to the monitored signal.
 A suggested practice for demand monitors is to use many fine-grained demand monitors, one for each role or responsibility.
 Also, if possible, favor variations of demand monitors that narrow the set of responses (e.g. the activity monitor or a k-maximum monitor).